Wildlife Education Day 2016: 25th Anniversay

 Prior sign-up is required for this walk.

 Help distribute our Wildlife Education Day flyer.
 This flyer proudly displays the first place Wildlife Education Day Logo Contest winner's artwork.

 We welcome participation of environmental and wildlife organizations as exhibitors or presenters.
 Simply use our online form to sign-up.
 Additional information is contained on the form and more will be provided after sign-up.
 Please note that we have limited space and can only accept organizations on a first-come-first-served basis.
 Please contact our Education and Outreach Director, firstname.lastname@example.org or (408) 252-3740 if you need additional information.

 Location and Parking

-Note the new location and new extended hours this year!
-Wildlife Education Day festivities are located at newly upgraded Blackberry Farm (get map or driving directions) located near our headquarters in McClellan Ranch Preserve, all located in Cupertino.
+Wildlife Education Day festivities are located at Blackberry Farm (get map or driving directions) located near our headquarters in McClellan Ranch Preserve, all located in Cupertino.
 Blackberry Farm has not only been recently upgraded, but, with our advice, has also restored to improve the natural habitat for native trees, animals, and fish.
 There is onsite parking at Blackberry Farm.

 Updated June 2016